emilija-lazarevic/API-Test-Automation-Assessment/test-scripts/README.md

 Before running the tests, they will need to be imported to Postman.

-To do that first you need to download the [API Test Automation Assessment.postman_collection.json](https://github.com/emilija-lazarevic/API-Test-Automation-Assessment/blob/Postman_Collection/test-scripts/API%20Test%20Automation%20Assessment.postman_collection.json) file.
+To do that first you need to download the [API Test Automation Assessment.postman_collection.json](https://github.com/emilija-lazarevic/API-Test-Automation-Assessment/blob/Postman_Collection/test-scripts/API%20Test%20Automation%20Assessment.postman_collection.json) and the [Sandbox.postman_environment.json](https://github.com/emilija-lazarevic/API-Test-Automation-Assessment/blob/minor_updates_for_md_files/test-scripts/Sandbox.postman_environment.json) file.

 You can do that by opening the file and clicking on the download button: